-Maintaining a very high level of safety at the seven nuclear reactors operated by ENGIE is a key priority for the Group.
-ENGIE also attaches great importance to limiting the environmental impact of these facilities (e.g. waste, emissions).
+Maintaining a very high level of safety at the nuclear reactors operated by Electrabel is a key priority for the Group.
+Electrabel also attaches great importance to limiting the environmental impact of these facilities (e.g. emissions, waste).
 Each plant publishes an annual environmental on the Electrabel website.